Santa Visits Our Classroom

 There are numerous games and puzzles that help children with spelling while increasing their vocabulary.
 Some of these may include crossword puzzles, word games, anagrams, and cryptograms designed especially for children.
 Flash cards are fun to use too, and they're easy to make at home.

-Turn your child's writing into books
+Turn your child's

 Paste her drawings and writings on pieces of construction paper.
 For each book, make a cover out of heavier paper or cardboard, and add special art, a title, and her name as author.
 Punch holes in the pages and cover, and bind the book together with yarn or ribbon.